 The clipping shape of object groups is treated just like any other shape of an object in the document.
 The shape can be edited, styled and replaced, even if it is the shape of a group.
 The shape picker tool and the shape copy/pasting can also be used to select shapes to a group of objects.

 If the clipping shape is not required anymore on a group of objects, use the Clear Object Shape command from the Object menu, to remove the shape from the object.
 The Clear Object Shape command is active only when a group of objects with a clipping shape is selected.

 If a group object or a layer has a clipping shape, the group can be assigned a fill and outline style - like any regular object - that is used to render the clipping shape of the group (typically below the content of the group).
-Use the Object Style panel to arrange the stacking order of the group content, fill and outline rendering.
+Use the Appearance panel to arrange the stacking order of the group content, fill and outline rendering.